 Any license keys associated with your ActiveControl tool will become inactive at the time of uninstallation.

 Dependencies

-If you are operating other products from Basis Technologies, you should check with support@basistechnologies.com before uninstalling the Diffuser Framework.
+If you are operating other products from Basis Technologies, you should check with Basis Technologies team before uninstalling the Diffuser Framework.

 Diffuser is separate from ActiveControl and could impact the usage of the other Products you have installed.